A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Introduction

 \section{Introduction}

 Despite the growth of 3D perception sensors such as LiDAR, time-of-flight, structured light or stereo cameras, for robotic systems, traditional monocular cameras remain a key sensor for any robot setup.
-In addition to being a cheaper solution, monocular depth estimation can also offer denser outputs as well as larger depth range.
+In addition to being a cheaper solution, monocular depth estimation can also offer denser outputs as well as a larger depth range.
 The increase in the number of open datasets for monocular depth estimation and the development of neural network architectures such as Vision Transformers that scale well with the size of the training dataset \cite{dosovitskiy2020image} allowed the emergence of foundation models for monocular depth estimation \cite{yang2024depth}.

-However, predicting the depth from a single image is an ambiguous task since depth depends on the image content and on the camera calibration.
-The consequence is that models trained on a single dataset to make metric depth (also referred to as \emph{absolute depth}) predictions generalize poorly on images captured with a different camera.
+Predicting metric depth (also referred to as \emph{absolute depth}) from a single image is fundamentally an impossible task due to scaling ambiguities.
+However, monocular depth estimation methods \cite{bhat2021adabins} can achieve very good performances in a defined context.
+These approaches have learned depth cues in images sampled from a certain distribution of environments that have been captured by a camera with fixed calibration.
+Thus, such models, trained on a single dataset, generalize poorly to images taken with a different camera.
 To avoid this issue during training on multiple datasets, some methods \cite{ranftl2020towards, yang2024depth, yang2024depthv2} learn an affine-invariant depth or disparity which allows impressive results on zero-shot relative depth estimation benchmarks.
-The most common way of adapting these models in order to make metric depth predictions consists in fine-tuning on the target domain, \textit{i.e.}, on a dataset composed of images captured with the target camera calibration.
-Such a solution is costly due to the creation of the dataset and the training computation.
-Moreover, transferring performance on images with a different calibration still remains impossible.
-Several solutions have been proposed to solve this issue by taking into account the camera calibration in the method.
-However, such approaches are often more costly at inference or cannot be trained on image datasets with unknown calibration such as ImageNet \cite{deng2009imagenet} contrary to methods like Depth Anything \cite{yang2024depth, yang2024depthv2}.
+Then, they propose to fine-tune their pre-trained models on the target domain to make metric depth predictions, \textit{i.e.}, on a dataset composed of images captured with the target camera calibration.
+Such a solution is costly in real cases due to the creation of the dataset and the training computation.
+Moreover, it must be performed for each new camera calibration.
+Several solutions have been proposed to solve this issue by explicitly taking into account the camera calibration in the method \cite{guizilini2023towards} or trying to learn it \cite{piccinelli2024unidepth}.
+Depth completion methods propose another alternative \cite{zhang2023completionformer, tang2024bilateral} as they take as input some sparse depth measurements.
+However, all these approaches may be more costly at inference or cannot be trained on image datasets with unknown calibration or unknown ground truth depth such as ImageNet \cite{deng2009imagenet} contrary to methods like Depth Anything \cite{yang2024depth, yang2024depthv2}.